locka99/opcua/3rd-party/mqtt-broker/README.md

-This is prepackaged MQTT broker for use with pubsub examples.
-The broker is a Docker image based on Eclipse Mosquitto.
+# Mosquitto MQTT Broker

+This is for testing pubsub.
 It's not configured to be secure, but convenient, so do not use in a production setting.

+## Installation

 ```bash
 cd opcua/3rd-party/mqtt-broker
 docker build -t opcua-mqtt-broker .
 ```

+## Run

 To run the broker: